 ADULT: Dues paying adult members and spouses.
-Adults are defined for racing eligibility as individuals 18 and over as of opening day.(Children may be enrolled under family memberships until they are 22.)
-LADIES: All female members, female spouses of members, and members' daughters JUNIORS Under 18: Children of dues paying members who have not reached their 18th birthday by opening day.
-JUNIORS Under 15 : Children of dues paying members who have not reached their 15th birthday by opening day.
+Adults are defined for racing eligibility as individuals 18 and over as of opening day.
+(Children may be enrolled under family memberships until they are 22.)

+JUNIORS Under 18: Children of dues paying members who have not reached their 18th birthday by opening day.

+JUNIORS Under 15: Children of dues paying members who have not reached their 15th birthday by opening day.

 CO-SKIPPERS: Two skippers may share the skippering during a series or a regatta, provided they notify the scorekeeper.
 If one of the skippers sails with a different person then that skipper's score is counted as a stand-alone score.

 CREWS: No limitation within the class rules.
 Anyone may join as crew, on any boat, at any time.
-On Sunfish, and other single-handed boats, crews are optional and no handicap will be assessed.
+On Sunfish, and other single-handed boats, crews are optional, and no handicap will be assessed.
 Any crew must be a junior in a junior's event.